unlimitediw/CityDevelopmentPrediction/Presentation.md

 * The city name can also be replaced by coordinate likes (54.321,-12.345).
 * With this url, you can easily adjust the format of map image you want.
 For instance, you can choose maptype = "roadmap" or "satellite" and adjust the zoom to get the scale you want for the city map.
 * In my project, I coolect four kind of map data: roadmap, roadmap without road, roadmap withou map and the satellite map.
+* I also used 60 threads to collect the data to improve speed.
 * The collecting tool is [my Search.py](https://github.com/unlimitediw/DataSearch-Preprocessing/blob/master/Search.py)
 ## Part 2: Support Vector Regression
 * I implement my own [SMO function](https://github.com/unlimitediw/MLGWU/blob/master/ML/CS6364_HW3_SVM_Handwork.py) for weight tunning in this part.
 But still use the sklearn.svm to train my model for higher speed.
-* After multiple C trying with 10-cross validation, I select C = 90000.
+* After multiple C trying with 10-cross validation, I select C = 90,000. [my own k-fold api]()
 * rbf is basically better than poly
 * Larger training set can avoid overfitting
 * The score of it is about 0.43 for 10-cross validation.
 And the score function is below: